Dhruv1401/PAI/readme.md

 - Mistral-7B (via Hugging Face)
 - Project architecture and vision: You (and your futuristic brain)
-- Inspiration: *TARS* from Interstellar, Raspberry Pi robotics, voice automation
+- Inspiration: *TARS* from Interstellar, Raspberry Pi robotics, voice automation.
+- Made with ❤️, 🧠,ChatGPT(by openai) and lots of dedication.
 ```

 ---

-You can paste this directly into your `README.md`.
-Once you finalize a **new name** (e.g., `NOVA`, `HALPi`, `PiMind`, etc.), I can easily update the branding line at the top for you.
-Let me know if you'd like suggestions for a final name!